The Ultimate Food Map of Europe

 Located in the heart of the Mediterranean, we were expecting Italian/Spanish flavours only to find the national dish to be fenkata – a rabbit stew.
 Divine!
 But there is also another dish that defines Malta even more and we decided to add it to our Food Map of Europe: Pastizzi!

-This savoury phyllo pastry in a diamond shape is traditionally filled with ricotta or mushy peas.
-The sound of the crunch when you first bite in is so good.
+This savoury phyllo pastry is diamond-shaped and is traditionally filled with ricotta or mushy peas.
+The crunch when you first bite in is so good.

 Food Map of Europe: Pastizzi in Malta.
 How many can you eat?